Why would I choose a compound turbo kit over a single turbo? How does a single vs twin turbo setup perform?

 Because of the high psi produced by our Compound Kits, the wastegate completely opens about 2/3 the way up the boost scale.
 By allowing the small turbo to wastegate like this, it also lowers the exhaust (drive) pressure.
 Again helping with power and EGT’s.

 With a lot more cool air in the cylinder, lower exhaust drive pressure, and quick spool-up, there is plenty of air for top-end performance, yet great drive and tow ability.
 A properly engineered Compound/Twin Turbo Kit, will translate into much more horsepower, much lower EGT's, better fuel mileage, a much broader RPM range (quick spool up, with huge high end WOT potential), and, overall, a much more drivable, high performance truck.
 All of this while the turbos don’t have to work as hard, making them more reliable and able to last much longer.
-So, next time you see a company trying to sell a single turbo, claiming it will compete with our Twins, remind yourselves that the laws of physics just don’t allow it.
-Our customers all say that once they have installed our Twin Turbo Kits, they could never go back to a single turbo.
+So, next time you see a company trying to sell a single turbo, claiming it will compete with our twin turbo setups, remind yourselves that the laws of physics just don’t allow it.
+Our customers all say that once they have installed our Sequential Twin Turbo Setups, they could never go back to a single turbo.